 Railway route shown in dotted red line

 Once Bermudians and visitors accepted or were resigned to the system, it gradually earned affection from many.
 The major reason was its warm reception by tourists entranced by the fun of rides in such a toy, and the unique beauties revealed along its scenically designed track.
+The train ran past scenic landscapes and seascapes, via bridges and trestles connecting coves and inlets, many built by Canadian Indians.
+(But they suffered from constant corrosion and many no longer exist).
 Many viewpoints were seen for the very first time from the comfort and height of a railway-carriage window.
 Many Bermudians and residents were taken-aback by what needed to be done to get rid of rubbish seen from the route.
+That was dealt with, in short order.

 The Railway Commissioners were appointed by the Bermuda Government to independently oversee the operations of the railway.